WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/did-spec-working-draft-03.md

 **Editors:**     Drummond Reed, Les Chasen

-**Contributors:**    Christopher Allen, Manu Sporny, David Longley, Jason Law, Daniel Hardman
+**Contributors:**    Christopher Allen, Manu Sporny, David Longley, Jason Law, Daniel Hardman, Markus Sabadello

 *Note: Work on this specification has been funded in part by the United States Department of Homeland Security's Science and Technology Directorate under contract HSHQDC-16-R00012-H-SB2016-1-002.
 The content of this specification does not necessarily reflect the position or the policy of the U.S. Government and no official endorsement should be inferred.*